innovationfleet/cca_for_splunk/README.md

 ## The Manager server
 CCA for Splunk uses 3 repositories:
 One original repo and two that will be automatically created at launch.
 The repositories sits on the Manager server.
-Using a central server where all Splunk configurations will be kept and up to date with your upstream repositories, is really good start to successful and secure management of your Splunk infrastructure.
+Using a central server where all Splunk configurations will be kept and up to date with your upstream repositories, is a really good start for a successful and secure management of your Splunk infrastructure.

 Let ansible run under a technical user on the manager server and have users `sudo` to this user from their personal ones.